BerndiVader/MythicDenizenAddon/readme.md

 #### CustomConditions:

-- on mm denizen condition / mm denizen targetcondition:
+##### on mm denizen condition / mm denizen targetcondition:

-  - Returns: context.type context.entity context.location context.condition context.args context.meet
+- **Returns:** context.type context.entity context.location context.condition context.args context.meet

-  - context.type is "e" for entity condition or "l" for location condition
+- *type* is "e" for entity condition or "l" for location condition
-  - context.entity if type = e : the entity can be the caster or if used as targetcondtion the target
+- *entity* if type = e : the entity can be the caster or if used as targetcondtion the target
-  - context.targetentity (if targetcondition) = the entity of the mythicmobs targeter used in the skill.
+- *targetentity* (if targetcondition) = the entity of the mythicmobs targeter used in the skill.
-  - context.location if type = l : the location to work with
+- *location* if type = l : the location to work with
-  - context.targetlocation (if targetcondition) = location of the mythicmobs targeter used in the skill.
+- *targetlocation* (if targetcondition) = location of the mythicmobs targeter used in the skill.
-  - context.condition the name of the condition.
+- *condition* the name of the condition.
-  - context.args the arguments for the condition.
+- *args* the arguments for the condition.

-  - determine true or false where true meet the condition
+- **determine:** true or false where true meet the condition

 - event is fired if in the skill yml under conditions the dcondition is present.

 ```
 Example: